Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

 \subsubsection{Recursive Update Rule of a Q-matrix}

 By stochastic optimization and variational approximation to the log marginal likelihood, the objective function becomes tractable.
 Based on this, we develop a specific method for updating a Q-matrix to pinpoint the optimal Q-matrix among $2^{JK}$ possible Q-matrices.
 As shown in Figure \ref{fig:transition_SAELBO}, an updated Q-matrix is expected to produce a larger value of the maximized ELBO.
-To construct the mechanism for updating a Q-matrix, we employed the idea of the likelihood and posterior probability for the {\it possible row vector patterns} of a Q-matrix, which was originally developed by \textcite{chung_gibbs_2019}.
+To construct the mechanism to find such a Q-matrix in each iteration, we employed the concept of the likelihood and posterior probability of \emph{possible $q$-vector patterns} for items, which was originally developed by \textcite{chung_gibbs_2019}.
 These quantities enable us to define the optimality of the updated Q-matrices.
 That is, we select the updated Q-matrix as the one with the highest posterior probability among the $(2^K-1)^J$ possible Q-matrices.
-In a similar manner, variational Bayes estimates, which are obtained from the process in the variational approximation to the log marginal likelihood, are incorporated as the components comprising the posterior probability for possible row vector patterns of a Q-matrix.
+Then, variational Bayes estimates, which are obtained from the process in the variational approximation to the log marginal likelihood, are incorporated as the components comprising the posterior probability of possible $q$-vector patterns for items.
 These estimates deliver information about the goodness of $\mathbf{Q}$ from one iteration to the next.

-In the subsequent parts of this section, we first introduce the idea of the likelihood and posterior probability of possible row vector patterns of a Q-matrix.
-Second, we formulate a recursive update rule for the proposed method using variational Bayes estimates and the selection procedure of the new Q-matrix based on posterior probabilities of possible row vector patterns of a Q-matrix.
-Finally, we briefly discuss the issue of column permutation.
+In the subsequent parts of this section, we first introduce the idea of the likelihood and posterior probability of possible $q$-vector patterns for items.
+Second, we expand on the selecting procedure of the Q-matrix with the highest posterior probability among all possible Q-matrices.
+Then, we formulate a recursive update rule for the proposed method using variational Bayes estimates and the selection procedure of an updated Q-matrix during the iteration.
+Finally, the issue of column permutation is discussed.